Firefall (video game): Gameplay

 Once the player has fully leveled their Battleframe, the player can then choose to engage in: an open world PvP zone to collect additional resources, or max-level zones and instanced missions where they bring the fight to the game's main antagonist in large scale battles.
 These missions also push the game's narrative forward as most of the story is told through instanced missions.
 At this point, the player's core goal changes from leveling up and acquiring resources and equipment to fighting to keep the player's playable zones from falling to the game's antagonist and acquiring notoriety in the game's competitive leader boards.

-The game servers automatically creates or shuts down the number of available shards in order to prevent overcrowding in the game world.
+The game servers automatically create or shut down the number of available shards in order to prevent overcrowding in the game world.
 The spawn rate of missions is likewise adjusted to scale with the number of players online to prevent the players from getting bored or overwhelmed.
 Firefall's servers use cloud computing through Amazon Web Services to scale the number of servers to fit demand, automatically acquiring more CPU and memory during peak hours and releasing them when they are no longer needed.
 The game server places players on shards where they are most likely to become a part of an online community by prioritizing shards with the player's friends and clanmates.
 If the player is not a part of a clan or does not have any friends available, the server tries to place the player on the same shard for each of their gameplay sessions in order build familiarity with the other players who happen to share the same play-space.
 Players can jump between shards by joining squads with friends or clanmates.

 The game has a player driven economy with features designed to deter gold farming.
 The game client directly interfaces with Twitch, which allow players to stream their play sessions without requiring a third-party application.